shiruken/rt-archive/README.md

 ## Rooster Teeth API

-Comprehensive mirrors of the Rooster Teeth API.
+Comprehensive mirror of the Rooster Teeth API.
 Each endpoint is stored as a single JSON file for easy parsing.

 ### `/watch`: https://svod-be.roosterteeth.com/api/v1/watch